Sailfin roughshark: Description

 Oxynotus paradoxus is a rare shark found in the deep waters of the ocean from about 265–750 m below ocean level.
 At birth, O. paradoxus is about 25 cm in length and can grow up to 118 cm in length.
+Males reach maturity at a total length of around 75 cm.
 It has a compressed body form with a blunt snout and a wide, flattened head.
 O. paradoxus has two tall, narrow and pointed dorsal fins that contain concave trailing edges, but no anal fin.
 The first dorsal spine trails back, a unique feature of this species of Oxynotus.
 Both spiracles are relatively small compared to other sharks and are almost completely circular.
 The top teeth of O. paradoxus are lanceolate, but the lower teeth are blade-like.
 Each set of both upper and lower teeth contain 12 rows of teeth.
+The mouth is transverse and small in size, with thick lips.
+The gill slits are very short, and the eyes are large and oval-shaped, with a green colouration in live individuals.
 The flank dermal denticles contain a central cusp next to two lateral cusps and a second middle cusp above the primary cusp.

 Of all the Atlantic Oxynotus species, O. paradoxus is the only species to have an incline first dorsal fin spine.
 The color of the shark when living is uniform dark brown, but it turns black in preserved specimens.